Multi-jet Merging with TMD Parton Branching: TMD multi-jet merging

 \subsection{From MLM to TMD merging}

 To start the assessment of the impact of TMD corrections to multi-jet merging, we consider in this section the parton-level differential jet rates (DJRs) in $Z$+jets final states.
 The DJRs represent the distributions of the variable $d_{n,n+1}$, the square of the energy scale at which an $n$-jet event is resolved as an $(n+1)$-jet event, with parton-level jets reconstructed by the $k_\text{t}$ jet-clustering~\cite{Catani:1993hr,Ellis:1993tq}.
 Since the DJRs provide the splitting scales in the jet-clustering algorithm, they follow closely the measure used in the definition of the merging scale.
-Therefore, they have always been considered a powerful means to test the consistency and systematics of multi-jet merging algorithms~\cite{Mrenna:2003if}.
+Therefore, they have always been considered a powerful means to test the consistency and systematic uncertainties of multi-jet merging algorithms~\cite{Mrenna:2003if}.

-For this study, we use {\sc MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} to generate $Z + 0,1,2,3$ jet samples at LO with a generation cut $\mu_{c}=15$ GeV.
+For this study, we use {\sc MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} to generate $Z + 0,1,2,3$ jet samples at LO with generation cuts for the partons given by: $p_{T}>\mu_{c}=15$ GeV, $\vert\eta\vert<2.5$, $\Delta R>0.4$.
 We consider $pp$ collisions at a center-of-mass energy $\sqrt{s} =8$ and 13~TeV, for later comparisons against published LHC experimental results~\cite{Aad:2015auj,Aaboud:2017hbk,Khachatryan:2016crw,Sirunyan:2018cpw}.
 The PB TMD evolution is implemented in the event generator {\sc Cascade}~\cite{Baranov:2021uol}.
 We use this to generate the TMD backward shower.
 We use {\sc Pythia}6.4~\cite{Sjostrand:2006za} for the final-state shower.
 We apply the parton distributions obtained from DIS fits in~\cite{Martinez:2018jxt} with $\alpha_s(M_Z) = 0.118$.
 The nominal value for the merging scale is chosen to be $\mu_{m}= 23$ GeV.

 We begin by computing the lowest-order DJR $d_{0,1}$, giving the energy-square scale at which a $0$-jet event is resolved as a $1$-jet event.
 In Fig.~\ref{fig1} (right) we present the result for $d_{0,1}$ from the TMD merging method introduced in Subsec.~\ref{subsec:elements} for different values of the $R_\text{clus}$ parameter.
 In Fig.~\ref{fig1} (left) we compare this result with the result one would obtain by changing item 5 in the method of Subsec.~\ref{subsec:elements} to a naive implementation of the MLM merging approach, in which the jets that are reconstructed after the parton shower has taken place are matched to the original ME partons (produced in item 1 of the method in Subsec.~\ref{subsec:elements}) instead of the partons resulting from the PB-TMD evolution (as in item 3 of Subsec.~\ref{subsec:elements}).
 We stress that this is not the canonical MLM implementation, in which no ${\bm k}$ evolution and boost is applied.
 We introduce this ``naive'' version of item 5 in order to highlight the relevance of properly adapting the parton-level event to the new kinematics induced by the TMD evolution.